e2lmc/e2lmc.github.io/index.md

 ## Anouncements

-- **15/04/2025**: Competition officially kicks off on TBD :tada: !
+- **15/04/2025**: Competition officially kicks off on TBD 🎉 !
 We provide the starting kit for participants to get easily started